icwu307/icwu307.github.io/research.md

     - **Honor:** Still won the gold medal in Computer Olympiad 2013.
 Also see [honors].
   - NCTU6 was used to help build Connect6 puzzle generator (in [Connect6]).
 - Develop game-playing programs for Chinese chess.
-  - Some new techniques were developed, including M&M, Dynamic Tree Splitting for parallelization, etc. Also see [publications [C 47]][publications].
+  - Some new techniques were developed, including M&M, Dynamic Tree Splitting for parallelization, etc. Also see [publications [C 47, J 64]][publications].
-  - **Honor:** A developed program, named Chimo (棋謀), at about 7-8 dan, won silver medals in the past three Computer Olympiad.
+  - **Honor:** A developed Chinese chess program, named Chimo (棋謀), won a gold medal in Computer Olympiad 2017.
 Also see [honors].
 - Develop game-playing programs for Go.
   - Some new techniques were developed, including MCTS, RAVE, MCTS parallelism, supervised learning (SL) policy network, reinforcement learning (RL) policy network, value network (VN), etc.
   - **Honor:** A developed program, named HappyGo, won the silver medal in TAAI 2010 tournament.